 The best criminal appeal lawyers can find errors that others will miss, and are masters at framing the facts and the law so that the appeal court will understand that the error at trial made a difference in your case.

 Why choose us?

 Criminal appeals are a specialized area of legal practice.
 Many lawyers are eager to take on appeals, but few have the experience to ensure that your chances of winning are the best they can be.

 Abergel Goldstein & Partners LLP has a track record of success overturning convictions and obtaining sentence reductions for our clients.
-Based in Ottawa, our firm is one of the few criminal law firms with significant appellate experience located outside of Toronto.
-In the last ten years, our appeal-practice leader, Howard Krongold, has argued over 80 appeals in the Court of Appeal for Ontario, and has presented argument in the Supreme Court of Canada on a number of occasions.
+Based in Ottawa, our firm is one of the few criminal law firms located outside of Toronto with significant appellate experience.
+In the last ten years, our appeal-practice leader, Howard Krongold, has argued over 100 appeals in the Court of Appeal for Ontario, and has presented argument in over half a dozen cases in the Supreme Court of Canada.
 Our firm also has considerable experience in the lower courts, arguing summary conviction appeals and provincial-offences appeals.

 With our help, our clients have successfully appealed convictions for murder, manslaughter, attempted murder, robbery, domestic assault, sexual assault, drug trafficking, and impaired driving, among other offences.
 We succeed because of our attention to detail, creativity, and relentless work ethic.